 What Is Percale?

 Percale sheets are distinguished by the fact that every single warp thread alternately crosses over and under every single weft thread.
-For this reason, percale is sometimes referred to as balanced or close weave, since the 1:1 ratio of warp and weft threads yields a tight, durable weave.
-To better visualize percale weave, try thinking of the intersecting lattice on the top of a pie.
+This percale weave is sometimes called a balanced or closed weave thanks to the 1:1 ratio of warp and weft threads, yielding a tight, durable weave.

-Now imagine that, instead of weaving together in a continuous over-under pattern, each thread passed over three threads for everyone that it went under.
-This weaving produces sateen sheets.
+Now imagine that general pattern, but instead of weaving together in a continuous over-under pattern, each thread passes over three threads for everyone that it goes under.
+This weaving 3:1 produces sateen sheets.

-Now that you understand the basic compositional difference between percale and sateen, let’s take a closer look at four of the most important benefits presented by percale weave.
+Now that you’ve got the percale versus sateen composition basics down let’s take a closer look at four of the most significant benefits that percale sheets offer.

-The crisscross pattern used to produce percale has profound implications for a sheet’s lifespan.
+The crisscross pattern used to produce percale has a huge impact on a sheet’s lifespan.
 Simply put, percale sheets will outlast sateen sheets every single time.
-Percale’s tighter weave gives the sheet more durability, making it less susceptible to tears, abrasions, and other signs of age.
-By contrast, the threads in a sateen sheet exist in a highly imbalanced relationship — one that the gives the fabric far less internal strength and stability.
+Percale’s tighter weave gives the sheet more durability, making it less susceptible to tears, fraying, and other signs of age.
+By contrast, the threads in a sateen sheet are made in an imbalanced weave, which gives the sateen fabric significantly less strength and stability.

 Resistant to Pilling and Snags

-Even before a sateen sheet starts to fall apart, you will likely notice that its appearance has started to suffer.
-Because the face of the fabric runs primarily in one direction, the surface threads are far more exposed.
-That leads to more snags, pilling, and fraying.
-Percale’s tight weave helps to protect the fabric against those kinds of problems.
+Even before a sateen sheet starts to fall apart, you’re likely to see signs of wear and tear.
+Because the face of sateen fabric runs primarily in one direction, the surface threads are far more exposed, and that leads to more snagging, pilling, and fraying.
+On the other hand, Percale’s tight weave helps to protect the fabric against those common problems.

 Get Softer With Age

-The producers of sateen sheets love to tout this fabric’s naturally soft feel.
-While it’s true that sateen will initially feel soft and smooth, the fabric will soon take on a limp, uneven feeling after a few trips through the washer.
-Once again, this has to do with the imbalanced nature of the weave.
-Percale, meanwhile, can easily stand up to repeat launderings — and will actually get softer as it ages.
+The producers of sateen sheets love to tout the fabric’s naturally soft feel.
+While it’s true that sateen will initially feel smooth to the hand, the fabric is quick to take on a limp, uneven feeling after a few trips through the washer.
+That’s the trade-off with the imbalanced nature of the weave.
+Percale, meanwhile, can easily stand up to repeat launderings and will actually get softer as it ages.

 Naturally Lightweight and Breathable

-In order compensate for sateen’s weaker nature, manufacturers are often forced to use heavier gauges of thread.
+In order to compensate for sateen’s weaker nature, manufacturers are often forced to use heavier thread gauges.
 As a result, sateen sheets tend to weigh significantly more than percale sheets.
-Likewise, the sateen sheets are often far less breathable, increasing the chances that you will become uncomfortably warm during the night.
+Likewise, sateen sheets are often far less breathable than percale, increasing the chances that you’ll find yourself waking up hot in the night.

-The structural durability of percale weave allows manufacturers to use lighter — and hence more breathable — gauges of thread.
-Percale sheets therefore make a better choice for year-round bedding and for those who tend to sleep hot.
+The structural durability of percale weave allows manufacturers to use lighter (read: more breathable) gauges of thread.
+Percale sheets will always make the better choice for year-round comfort and those who tend to sleep hot.

-Perhaps the most common source of confusion about percale has to do with the material from which it is made.
-In fact, the term percale is not used to specifically designate any one particular material.
-Instead, as discussed above, percale simply identifies the weave pattern used to construct the fabric.
-Percale sheets may be made from cotton, polyester, or even natural fibers derived from bamboo.
-While the type and quality of the material will certainly play a role in the feel and performance of the sheet, most of the benefits associated with percale sheets stem from the way they are crafted.
+Perhaps the most common source of confusion about percale has to do with the material from which it’s made.
+In fact, the term percale is not used to reference any one particular material specifically.
+Instead, percale simply identifies the weave pattern used to construct a fabric.
+Percale sheets may be made from cotton, polyester, or even naturally-derived bamboo fibers.
+While the type and quality of the material will certainly play a role in the feel and performance of the sheet, most of the wonderful benefits associated with percale sheets come directly from the way they are crafted.

 In fact, a common strategy among manufacturers of cheap sateen sheets is to drastically increase the thread count in an attempt to distract customers from the sheets’ poor quality in other regards.
-Such tactics won’t lure in savvy consumers.
-Instead, pay attention to the quality of the materials used, as well as the methods of construction.
+Instead of falling for marketing magic, pay attention to the quality of the materials used.
+That’s where Thomas Lee shines.